-For me sailing on Karaka is not a temporary thing, it is a lifestyle.
+For us, sailing on Karaka is not a temporary thing, it is a lifestyle.
 It is not a hobby, it is not a holiday, it is not a business, it is not a sport.
 It is all that at once and something else as well.
-My whole life runs around the ship, it is home, investment, bank, transportation, workshop, local pub, classroom, sport club; the base for everything that I do.
-On Karaka, all the aspects of my life are concentrated in the ship.
-It is good because living on Karaka is what I do.
-I don’t have times that are wasted doing something I don’t want to do in order to be able to do what I want to do later on.
-I don’t have to work 9 to 5 in order to have enough money to have a house, the house is paying for itself.
-I don’t have to find time off work for a hobby, my house and my job are my hobby.
-I don’t need to take 3 week off work to go on vacation, what I would chose to do on my vacation is what I do everyday.
+Our whole life runs around the ship, it is home, investment, bank, transportation, workshop, local pub, classroom, sport club; the base for everything that we do.
+On Karaka, all the aspects of our lives are concentrated in the ship.
+It is good because living on Karaka is what we do.
+We don’t have times that are wasted doing something we don’t want to do in order to be able to do what we want to do later on.
+We don’t have to find time off work for a hobby, our house and our jobs are our hobby.
+We don’t need to take 3 week off work to go on vacation, what we would chose to do on our vacation is what we do everyday.
 When people ask me what I do with my life, I tell them I’m living on a boat.
 That’s what I do.
 I am not racing around the world, I am not running a charter business, I am not on a sabbatical, taking a few years off from “real” life.
 I lead a self sustainable life on my ship.
-It involves sailing around the world, having crew members, visiting the nicest places I can find, smuggling whatever I can to make some cash, doing illegal charters, working on maintenance, playing accordion, diving, fishing and surfing, partying and basically having the best time possible.
+It involves sailing around the world, having crew members, visiting the nicest places we can find, working on maintenance, playing music, diving, fishing and surfing, sailing my canoe, partying and basically having the best time possible.

 Karaka is not a sport boat.
 Although it is important to be fit as it can get strenuous, sailing on Karaka is mellow.
 During a crossing, I would say that only 10 percent of the time is spent doing something related to sailing, if that.
 The rest of the time the boat goes by itself.
 That is a lot of idle time in a close environment that rolls around and is crammed with other people.
 Restless people expecting a lot of activity will be disappointed by ocean sailing.
 It is most of the time a relaxing, mellow activity with short bursts of hectic action now and then.
 One should come prepared to occupy himself, reading, meditating, cooking, chatting, fishing, doing art, etc etc.

 While coastal cruising, the sailing periods are shorter so the bursts of hectic action are closer to each other.
-There is the possibility to get off the boat as well, so finding something to do is a lot easier.
+There is the possibility to go explore the shore as well, so finding something to do is a lot easier.
 Yet, life afloat is slow.
 Life in the tropics is slow too.
 Life afloat in the tropics is particularly slow.
 There is just no need to rush.